dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-08-23-rebuilding-boris.markdown

 feeds, searching for random stuff, clicking on lots of links, discovering authors and books, having 300 tabs open.
 If something is interesting (or interesting enough) I put it on a list.
-This might be a list in my notebook, or a list in one of my reading apps, or a simple bookmark, or I put it into my daily notes, or whatever.
+This might be a list in my notebook, or a list in one of my reading apps, or my list of books to buy, or a simple bookmark, or I put it into my daily notes, or whatever.
 In short: I save it for later.
 I'm not in "reading mode" right now, so I won't even bother to start reading it.
 Maybe I'll read a short excerpt, or scan through it briefly.
 But usually I don't.
 Usually, the social signal attached to my discovery process is enough.
 Someone